How To Catch Channel Catfish In A Creek?

 When fishing for channel catfish in a creek, you’ll need to use the right techniques to increase your chances of success.
 Here are some effective techniques to use:

-Bottom Fishing: Channel catfish tend to stay near the bottom of the creek, so it’s essential to keep your bait on or near the bottom.
+Bottom Fishing: Channel catfish tend to stay near the bottom of the creek, so keeping your bait on or near the bottom is essential.

 Use a sinker to help your bait reach the bottom and wait for a bite.